alan-turing-institute/uatk-spc/docs/data_sources.md

 lookUp.csv
 ```

 The look-up table links different geographies together.
-It is used internally by the model, but can also help the user define their own study area.
-MSOA11CD, MSOA11NM, LAD20CD, LAD20NM, ITL321CD, ITL321NM, ITL221CD, ITL221NM, ITL121CD, ITL121NM are all standard denominations fully compatible with ONS fields of the same name.
+It is used internally by the model, but can also help the user define their own study area. `MSOA11CD`, `MSOA11NM`, `LAD20CD`, `LAD20NM`, `ITL321CD`, `ITL321NM`, `ITL221CD`, `ITL221NM`, `ITL121CD`, `ITL121NM` are all standard denominations fully compatible with ONS fields of the same name.
 They are based on ONS [lookups](https://geoportal.statistics.gov.uk/).
-See ONS documentation for more details.
-CTY20NM and CCTY20NM are custom denominations for the counties of England (used to sort the county level population data) and the ceremonial counties of England respectively.
-Their spelling may vary in different data sources and the field CTY20NM is not compatible with the ONS field of the same name (which excludes all counties that are also unitary authorities).
-GoogleMob and OSM are different spellings for the counties of England used by Google and OSM for their data releases.
+See ONS documentation for more details. `CTY20NM` and `CCTY20NM` are custom denominations for the counties of England (used to sort the county level population data) and the ceremonial counties of England respectively.
+Their spelling may vary in different data sources and the field `CTY20NM` is not compatible with the ONS field of the same name (which excludes all counties that are also unitary authorities). `GoogleMob` and `OSM` are different spellings for the counties of England used by Google and OSM for their data releases.

 ## County level data